-What is JVM (Java Virtual Machine)
+What is JVM (Java Virtual Machine)?

 A developer need not worry about installing and configuring JVM.
 It comes built-in with the JDK package.

 The platform-independent feature of Java is made possible by JVM.
-The JVM is the one that can convert the Java bytecode into a machine-understandable code.
+The JVM is the one that can convert the Java bytecode into machine-understandable code.
 The conversion of Java Bytecode to machine code takes place in multiple specifications inside a JVM.

 Specifications of JVM

 The Class Loader is a subpart of JVM.
-It mainly reads the .class file that is generated using the javac command, extracts some core information from that file, and stores that information in the Method Area.
+It mainly reads the .class file generated using the javac command, extracts some core information from that file, and stores that information in the Method Area.
 The Class Loader can get information like classes and their names, variables, methods, interfaces, etc.

-A method area is like a store where all the class level information like class names, variable names, method names, enums, etc. are stored.
+A method area is like a store where all the class-level information like class names, variable names, method names, enums, etc. are stored.
 It is a unique area in JVM which is shared among other classes.